lestec-al/eventify/README.md

 ## Features
 - Calendar with repeatable events functionality
+- Ability to add custom (without type attached) entries
+- Ability to select almost any color (by using red/green/blue sliders)
 - Import/Export your data from/to the device
 - Light/Dark theme (plus dynamic colors to match the device theme for Android 12+)